Unity-Technologies/com.unity.multiplayer.docs/docs/relay/relay.md

 ## Test the Relay service in the Unity Editor

-From Unity version 2022.3, you can test the Relay service in the editor:
+From Unity version 2022.3, you can test the Relay service with Netcode for GameObjects (NGO) in the editor.
+To  do the following:
+1. Follow the steps in [Get started with NGO](https://docs-multiplayer.unity3d.com/netcode/current/tutorials/get-started-ngo/).
+2. Follow the steps in [Get started with Relay](https://docs.unity.com/relay/en/manual/get-started).
 3. Open the inspector window and select the Network Manager.
 4. Navigate to the Start Connection section
 5. Check the **Try Relay in the editor** box.